If you click on links we provide, we may receive compensation.

 Two-Strand Twists

-"After a few days, your twists may begin to feel dry," Sango points out.
+"After a few days, your twists may begin to feel dry," Sango says.
 "Simply spritz each of your twists with a small amount of water.
 This will reawaken the existing products in your hair.
 If you feel that your hair needs more product, add accordingly."
-We like to apply Aveda's Dry Remedy Daily Moisturizing Oil ($52) before bed.

 Senegalese Twists